zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

     - pid: `optional(uint16)` -  Product ID (positive non-zero).
 Must be empty if `IsPAA` is true.
 Must be equal to a `pid` field in `CRLSignerCertificate`.
     - isPAA: `bool` -  True if the revocation information distribution point relates to a PAA
     - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
-    - crlSignerCertificate: `string` -  PEM encoded certificate.
+    - crlSignerCertificate: `string` - The issuer certificate whose revocation information is provided in the distribution point entry, encoded in X.509v3 PEM format.
 The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
-    - issuerSubjectKeyID: `string` - crlSignerCertificate's `Subject Key Id` as an even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
-Must match the `CRLSignerCertificate`'s Subject Key Identifier.
+    - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
+Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
     - dataUrl: `string` -  The URL where to obtain the information in the format indicated by the RevocationType field.
 Must start with either `http` or `https`.
     - dataFileSize: `optional(uint64)` -  Total size in bytes of the file found at the DataUrl.
 Must be omitted if RevocationType is 1.
     - dataDigest: `optional(string)` -  Digest of the entire contents of the associated file downloaded from the DataUrl.
 Must be omitted if RevocationType is 1.
 Must be provided if and only if the `DataFileSize` field is present.